-The Orange Line was explicitly about creating better places; in many ways real estate was the vehicle justifying light rail investment.
+The Orange Line was explicitly about creating better places; in many respects real estate was the vehicle justifying light rail investment.
 Thus, the results of this regression analysis illustrate success on one level-an indication that market actors collectively value this capital expenditure.
 Moreover, from a developer's perspective, rising prices and rents make more developments pencil out, expanding opportunities for profit.
-Development and real estate interests are thoroughly engrained in the planning process, sitting on the Stakeholder Advisory Commissions that shape land use policies and exerting influence through think tanks and conferences that disseminate the fundamental ideas of planning, dissolving the borders between state and market (Simpson 2016); outcomes structurally reflect this alignment of land-based interests.
-Functionally, this mirrors the smoke-filled rooms and backdoor decision-making by business and municipal elites of an earlier age, albeit while adding a degree of transparency and a modicum of citizen participation to the process.
-Though we may support the vision of denser, human-scaled and less auto-dependent cities, smart growth's deployment in contemporary regimes renders property value appreciation and profit-geared development an end in itself.
-The equity implications of this situation are questionable; increased property values (and particularly rents) will tend to displace the lower income, transit-dependent residents who most benefit from increased transit access.
+To the extent that development is viewed as a goal of transit planning, a land value premium associated with transit will help achieve those ends of smart growth urbanism.
+While we may support the vision of denser, human-scaled and less auto-dependent cities, smart growth's deployment in contemporary regimes renders property value appreciation and profit-geared development an end onto itself.
+This premium and municipal utilization of transit, however, acutely raises the prospect of gentrification and displacement.

 At one level, light rail is simply a subset of a broader category of amenities adding value to place.
 Amenity valuation is a subjective and inherently speculative activity, depending on a combination of how market actors value an amenity and how they perceive other actors to value that amenity.
 Real estate prices thus reflect a certain aggregation of speculation.
 This perceived value can be sketched out with reference to the features highlighted by real estate listings.
 A brief analysis of listings within the study area reveals frequent advertising of a property's proximity to light rail or transit in general, as well as some spatial unevenness in terms of the relative emphasis placed on light rail, other transportation characteristics, structural characteristics, and the neighborhood.
-Despite the lack of price premiums found in this study for the downtown Milwaukie station, many property listings near the line prominently feature proximity to the Orange Line-advertising this fact even before any information on the building's characteristics-raising the possibility that transit premiums have materialized but were undetected by the bundling of time ranges together for spatial analysis.
+Despite the lack of price premiums found in this study for the downtown Milwaukie station, many Milwaukie property listings near the line prominently feature proximity to the Orange Line-some even advertising this fact before any information on the building's characteristics-raising the possibility that transit premiums have materialized but were undetected by the bundling of time ranges for spatial analysis.
 This data source provides opportunities for further research into the geographic extent of the promotion of transit as an amenity and the potential for constructing a regression analysis of property values with reference to their marketing.